 The main criticism of this simple strategy is the inefficiency of holding cash.
-An obvious improvement is the introduction of a safe asset: We replace sectors with a long-term U.S. Treasury Bond if the sector’s volatility exceeds our threshold.
-This straightforward change leads to an immediate improvement of the equity curve:
+An obvious improvement is introducing a safe asset: We replace sectors with a long-term U.S. Treasury Bond if the sector's volatility exceeds our threshold.
+This specific change leads to an immediate improvement of the equity curve:

 In addition to improving the return, we also further reduced the downside.
 This is possible because long-term Treasuries are negatively correlated to the stock market, making them an excellent choice for a safe asset.

 While we made good progress with improving the simple strategy, some critical issues remain: